What is Elderlaw?

 Elder law is an area of law that focuses on the legal needs of the senior population.
 These needs may include retirement planning, insurance issues, estate planning, wills, trusts, financial and healthcare advance directives, and estate administration and probate.
 Attorneys who specialize in elder law usually have expertise in matters related to:

-Medicare, Social Security, veterans disability, and other government benefit programs;
+- Medicare, Social Security, veterans disability, and other government benefit program

 Elder law attorneys may also handle issues concerning elder abuse, including physical abuse and financial abuse.
 Financial abuse occurs when someone takes advantage of an elderly person’s physical or mental incapacitation to steal money from him or her.

 Here are some common things that elder law attorneys handle and a brief description of the area of law:

 This involves the preparation of documents necessary to pass your estate to your heirs.
 Typically it involves the preparation of a will or trust agreement.
 Common goals of an estate plan are to eliminate or reduce death taxes, to ensure that assets go to the right people, and to avoid unecessary expense and delay of the probate process.
 For more information, follow this Link.

 Probate is the court system’s method for processing the estate of a person who has died.
 Probate involves gathering all of the assets of the estate, paying all of the debts and distributing the balance to the heirs.
 It is a useful process, but it can be expensive and time consuming.
 As a result, a common goal of estate planning is to avoid probate altogether, which can often be accomplished through a living trust.
 For more information, follow this Link.